autoSteve/acMqtt/README.md

 This keyword allows for any current and future variable to be set where an existing tested keyword may not exist.

 Note that `disco=` discovery topic variables will override any discovery variable set by another means (example, set `state_class=total, disco=state_class:measurement,` and the resulting `state_class` will be `measurement`).

+#### The `event` type

+The `event` type only applies to the trigger application (`202`).

+When specified, an event entity will be created in Home Assistant having one possible event outcome: `triggered`.

+When the level of the trigger group address is set to level `255` in CBus the triggered event will occur.
+When the group address is set to any other value the event is not triggered.

+There are myriad other ways that this *could* be implemented, but this is how it operates.
+Ideas for expanded capability and function for this feature are welcome.

 #### eDLT/DLT dynamic label setting